Course Outline

 - Learning classification techniques

-- Bayesian Prediction-preparing training file
+- Bayesian Prediction - preparing training files

 - Support Vector Machine

-- Image and video analytic for IoT
+- Image and video analytics for IoT

-- Fraud and alert analytic through IoT
+- Fraud and alert analytics through IoT

-- Real Time Analytic/Stream Analytic
+- Real Time Analytics / Stream Analytics

 - Scalability issues of IoT and machine learning